Bugleweed Plant

 The plant is known for spreading quickly and is often used to control erosion on slopes and banks.
 Traditional herbal medicine has been used to treat various ailments, including respiratory problems, anxiety, and heart palpitations.
 It is believed to have soothing properties and is a remedy for insomnia.
 It is also used in the cosmetic industry as an ingredient in anti-aging creams and other skincare products.
 It is believed to have antioxidants and properties that can help protect and nourish the skin.
 However, it's important to note that while it has a long history of use in herbal medicine, there is limited scientific evidence to support its effectiveness or safety.
 As with any herbal supplement, it's essential to consult a healthcare professional before using the plant.
 It can tolerate full sun to partial shade but will do best in partial shade.

-Bugleweed conditions
+Bugleweed Requirements

 These plants make terrific borders and look incredible when mixed with other perennial flowers along an edge.
 Some gardeners have enjoyed the eye-pleasing effect of the plant when planted along stepping stones or inside rock gardens.
 They make a great companion to the creeping Jenny in a shady part of a lawn.